-- Flexible, social public spaces: Developing a community park for people living and working in the Landmark area.
+- Flexible, social public spaces: Develop a community park for people living and working in the Landmark area.

 - Local character and sense of place: Design principles to guide public realm and future building design.

-- Mix of land uses: Increasing the number of people living in the area and focusing new retail and amenities on Dickson Avenue.
+- Mix of land uses: Increase the number of people living in the area and focus new retail and amenities on Dickson Avenue.

-- Environmental resilience: Increasing the amount of green spaces and linear corrdors (Mill Creek and Ritchie Brook) to reduce run-off and improve flood protection.
+- Environmental resilience: Increas the amount of green spaces and linear corrdors (Mill Creek and Ritchie Brook) to reduce run-off and improve flood protection.

 Why a plan is important

-Great urban centres are the result of careful planning, strategic investment and thoughtful development.
-The Capri Landmark Plan will be our first opportunity to apply the principles and targets of the Urban Centres Roadmap to an urban centre in Kelowna.
-The Capri-Landmark Urban Centre Plan will be a big step toward creating a successful urban centre that delivers a high quality of life for current and future residents and employees in the area.
+Great urban centres result from careful planning, strategic investment and thoughtful development.
+The Capri Landmark Plan will be our first opportunity to apply principles and targets of the Urban Centres Roadmap to an urban centre in Kelowna.
+The Capri-Landmark Urban Centre Plan is a big step toward creating a successful urban centre that delivers a high quality of life for current and future residents and employees in the area.

 The more ambitious approach to parks and public space and transportation will require greater capital investment as well as implementing a strategy for funding future infrastructure in the area as growth takes place.

-With a strong plan in place, each re-development proposal can be leveraged as an opportunity to invest in the area in a way that moves the community closer to the vision for the plan.
+With a strong plan in place, each re-development proposal can be leveraged as an opportunity to invest in the area in a way that moves the community closer to the plan's vision.